dchiueh/quoteworthy/what-they-said/src/data/README.md

 We give an example of our JSON schema below.
 Note that:
 - some fields (`title`, `author`, `abstract`, `slug`, `section`, and `location`) may be `null` and some lists may be empty
-- the indices in the `quotes` array represent their respective token's index in `tokenized_text`
+- the indices in the `quotes` array represent their respective token's index as tokenized using [spaCy](https://spacy.io/api/tokenizer)
 ```javascript
 data = {
   "articles": [{